Russian–Sri Lankan relations

 Moscow and Colombo maintain a close political dialogue at the highest level.
 The first working visit by a Sri Lankan President (H.E.
 Mr. Mahinda Rajapaksa) to Russia took place in 2010, during which he met then President of the Russian Federation H.E.
 Mr. Dmitry Medvedev.
 In 2011 H.E.
 Mr. Mahinda Rajapaksa visited Russia to participate in the St. Petersburg International Economic Forum.
 On the event’s sidelines he had a second meeting with H.E.
 Mr. Dmitry Medvedev.

 On March 22-24, 2017 President of Sri Lanka H.E.
 Mr. Maithripala Sirisena was in Moscow on an official visit.
 He held fruitful bilateral negotiations with President of the Russian Federation H.E.
 Mr. Vladimir Putin and Prime Minister of the Russian Federation H.E.
 Mr. Dmitry Medvedev.
 On June 15, 2019 President of the Russian Federation H.E.
 Mr. Vladimir Putin met President of Sri Lanka H.E.
 Mr. Maithripala Sirisena on the sidelines of the 5th summit of the Conference on Interaction and Confidence-Building Measures in Asia (CICA).

 Russia and Sri Lanka have regular interparliamentary exchanges.
 In February and September 2014 two parliamentary delegations led by State Duma Deputy Chairmen Mr. Sergey Zheleznyak and Mr. Nikolai Levichev respectively visited Colombo.
 A delegation headed by Deputy Chairman of the Council of the Federation of the Russian Federation Mr. Ilyas Umakhanov visited Sri Lanka in November-December 2015.
 In October 2017 the Sri Lankan parliamentary delegation, led by H.E.
 Mr. Karu Jayasuriya, Speaker of the Sri Lankan Parliament, participated in the 137th Inter-Parliamentary Union Assembly (St. Petersburg, Russia) and had meetings with Deputy Chairman of the Council of the Federation Mr. Evgeniy Bushmin and Deputy Chairman of the State Duma Mr. Pyotr Tolstoy.
 The Sri Lankan parliamentary delegation headed by Minister of Transport & Civil Aviation Hon.
-Mr. Arjuna Ranatunga participated in the Second International Forum «Development of Parliamentarism» that was held in Moscow on July 1-3, 2019.
+Mr. Arjuna Ranatunga participated in the Second International Forum «Development of Parliamentarism» that was held in Moscow in July 2019.